 I’ve written before about the fantastic project by Canadian novelist Yann Martel, which he began in 2007 – sending a book every two weeks to the-then Canadian Prime Minister, Stephen Harper.
-Less a didactic process of recommending good-reads, it provides a fascinating insight into the ways in which literature, politics and social commentary can inform each other.
 Continue reading “What is Theresa May reading?”

 The first in a regular series of posts highlighting a selection of recent articles and stories on creativity, innovation, culture and the like….
 Continue reading “Creativity, Innovation, Culture – May”